 - With the hybrid kernel, this is not an open-source operating system.

 It is a Linux-based operating system invented in 2011 for both mobile applications and small embedded systems.
 An upgraded version of Tizen can support smart TV, vehicles, home appliances, and more.
-Samsung electronics use this operating system mostly for its IoT development.
-Tizen’s development was such a way that it could offer flexibility to the application developers, device manufacturers, and mobile operators.
+Samsung Electronics use this operating system mostly for its IoT development.
+Tizen’s development was such a way that it could offer flexibility to application developers, device manufacturers, and mobile operators.